tpvt99/character-recognition-cnn/README.md

 Data of this project is downloaded from https://www.nist.gov/srd/nist-special-database-19.

 If you don't want to download database on this website, you should use the training data I provide in folder data_base/

+### Steps
+Running load_data.py to generate all the data requires to recognize number from 0 to 9 Then run cnn.py to train
+Last, run test.py to recognize the character.
+You need a camera, a paper with a number you draw on it.
+Move the paper to the near webcam and see the result.